robzed/Nano_33_BLE_Forth/README.md

 ## Block Words

-The following words are supported:
+The following words will be supported in future:
  * LIST ( n -- ) show the Forth block n, shown as 16 lines of 64 characters.
  * SCR  ( -- addr ) address of a variable that hold the last block shown by list.
  * LOAD ( n -- ) load (interpret) the Forth block n